In a moment of catastrophic network failure, an emergency migration to Google transforms a College’s communications and collaboration.

-While data was migrating, Amplified IT supported the team at Amherst by working through the remaining pieces that were necessary for a successful transition to G Suite.
-This included creating all groups with appropriate group memberships, and configuring G Suite’s SMTP Relay server so that copiers, scanners, etc. could be updated to use that server instead of Exchange for sending email.
+While data was migrating, Amplified IT supported the team at Amherst by working through the remaining pieces that were necessary for a successful transition to Google Workspace for Education.
+This included creating all groups with appropriate group memberships, and configuring Google’s SMTP Relay server so that copiers, scanners, etc. could be updated to use that server instead of Exchange for sending email.
 The Amherst IT team received mostly positive reactions from faculty and staff and the students were extremely quick to adapt.
-The migration to Google and G Suite for Education has allowed Amherst College the ability to give full control to document owners about how they manage their own documents.
+The migration to Google and Google Workspace for Education Plus has allowed Amherst College the ability to give full control to document owners about how they manage their own documents.

 “Our colleagues have become much more open to cloud services and apps like Docs, Sheets, and Slides.
 Things that are second nature to other institutions are now becoming second nature to Amherst College.”